euc-dev/ws1-sdk-intelligence/docs/Apple/ws1intelligence.md

 ### setPrivacyConfiguration(privacyConfig, telemetryFeature)

+!!!Warning
+	setPrivacyConfiguration is deprecated.
+Use this API instead: [setSDKControlConfig](ws1intelligence.md#setsdkcontrolconfigconfig)

 This API helps inject privacy configuration to control transmission of certain TelemetrySDK attributes.

 This API can be used to control reporting of certain Telemetry Feature Data such as attributes, events, or entire data collections through a Privacy Configuration map.